wenqing-2021/commonroad_dataset_converters/README.md

 * **num_vertices**: (highD) Number of lane waypoints. (int).This is an optional parameter.
 The default is *10* lane waypoints.
 * **routability_check**: (inD) Validity check 'Routability' (int) of the scenario+planning problem from start to goal.
 2: strict enforcement of at least one route 0: no checks, default is **2**, strict. requires **commonroad-route-planner** to be installed.

-A help message is printed by `crconvert $DATASET --help`.

 If you want to exit/logout from command line, but still want to continue the process execute
 `nohup command-with-options &`.